telerik/blazor-docs/components/calendar/navigation.md

 # Calendar Navigation

 The user can navigate through several different views in a calendar - from a century, to a month.
-You can control in which view the user starts, the date which the calendar shows initially, and how deep the user can go.
+You can control in which view the user starts, the date which the calendar shows initially, how deep the user can go, and to also navigate to a desired date and view with code.

 The calendar shows arrows that let the user flip between the adjacent periods.
 Clicking the `Today` button at the top navigates to a period in the current view that includes the current date.